2012 FIBA Asia Champions Cup

 The FIBA Asia Champions Cup 2012 was the 23rd staging of the FIBA Asia Champions Cup, the international basketball club tournament of FIBA Asia.
 The tournament was held in Beirut, Lebanon in October 15–22, 2012.

 Qualification

 According to the FIBA Asia rules, each zone had one place, and the hosts was automatically qualified.
 The other three places are allocated to the zones according to performance in the 2011 FIBA Asia Champions Cup.

+The Syrian civil war spillover in Lebanon is the reason why only five teams took part.